michaelrommel/pwd-racetrack/bridge/doc/databases.md

 ### Leaderboard Database ###

 The database shall hold information about all the participants in the race.
-The value is an array of all participants as Objects.
-It is not sorted in any way, but each participant has fields for the score and cumulated time during the qualification round and the finals.
+The value is an dictionary of all participants as Objects with the car ID as key.
+Each participant has fields for the score and cumulated time during the qualification round and the finals.
 The key is the ID from the race.

 Properties of each race entry are car objects: